expectedparrot/edsl/docs/surveys.rst

 .. code-block:: python

-   from edsl.questions import QuestionMultipleChoice, QuestionNumerical, QuestionFreeText
+   from edsl.questions import QuestionYesNo, QuestionNumerical, QuestionFreeText

-   q1 = QuestionMultipleChoice(
+   q1 = QuestionYesNo(
       question_name = "student",
-      question_text = "Are you a student?",
+      question_text = "Are you a high school student?"
-      question_options = ["yes", "no"]
    )
    q2 = QuestionNumerical(
-      question_name = "years",
+      question_name = "grade",
-      question_text = "How many years have you been in school?"
+      question_text = "What grade are you in?"
    )
    q3 = QuestionFreeText(
       question_name = "weekends",